Liverpool 0-3 Napoli: Reds fans get first glimpse of Harvey Elliott but concerns grow after hammering | Goal.com

 On a day when Liverpool fans got a glimpse of the future, worries about the present are starting to grow.

-Just as they had during their recent tour of the USA, Jurgen Klopp’s side looked short in just about all areas.
+Just as they had during their recent tour of the USA, Jurgen Klopp’s side looked short in just about every area.
 They lacked quality and penetration in attack, looked suspect defensively and, perhaps most glaringly, were well below their levels in terms of fitness and sharpness.
+"We have a week to bring some freshness back," said Klopp, who admitted he had felt better than he did here.

 That’s four friendlies without a win now, with three defeats.
 In six pre-season games this summer, they have conceded 11 goals.
 That number could easily have been worse, given Napoli’s dominance here.
-Who’d have thought the Italians were behind the Reds in terms of their own preparation?
+The Italians' season does not start until August 24, but they looked far more coherent than their opponents here.

 As it stands, they have added only Elliott, 16, and Sepp van den Berg, 17, to last season’s squad.
 Klopp has called the likes of Alex Oxlade-Chamberlain, Adam Lallana and Rhian Brewster, who all featured here, “new signings,” but there has been no evidence yet that Liverpool are stronger.
 The return of their front three, in particular, cannot come soon enough.